 Licensed Q Arabica Grader, M.A.
 Journalism

-It’s a single-dose espresso grinder in the vein of the Niche Zero, which is probably the reason for much of the buzz.
+It’s an affordable single-dose espresso grinder in the vein of the Niche Zero, which is probably the reason for much of the buzz.

 There has been some confusion about the grinder.
 It has already been sold under a range of different names in various parts of the world:

-Basically, it’s the same grinder in all these places, although some vendors might have installed different burrs.
+Basically, it’s the same grinder in all these places, although some vendors might have installed different burrs or offer better service and warranties.

 Why is the DF64 grinder so hyped?